Welcome to Edumir!

 • Applications of Zener diode as voltage regulator

 We already discussed the Semiconductor material and a semiconductor device p-n junction diode.
-From the latter one, we became to know that a normal P-N junction diode cannot operate at high reverse bias voltage because of the breakdown in diodes.
+Normal P-N junction diodes cannot operate at high reverse bias voltage because of the breakdown in diodes.
 To operate at high reverse bias voltage, a diode is to be designed in a special way.
-Zener diode is such kind of device that can operate well in the … Read more
+Zener diode is such kind of device that can operate well in the breakdown region and it has many applications too.
+In this … Read more

 • p-n junction diode – formation, biasing circuit & curve

-• BJT Transistor – NPN and PNP BJT Transistors
+• Bipolar Junction Transistor (BJT) – NPN and PNP

 In another article, we have discussed the Bipolar Junction Transistor and the differences between NPN and PNP transistors.
-Transistor characteristic curve is a very much useful parameter to understand the basic principle and operation of a Transistor.
-Therefore, in this article, we are going to discuss the input and output characteristics of a Transistor.
-The main discussion is on the transistor characteristic curves of BJT.
-There are three possible configurations … Read more
+Transistor characteristic curve is a very useful thing to understand the basic principle and operation of a Transistor.
+In this article, we’re going to discuss the input and output characteristics of a Transistor.
+There are three possible configurations of a transistor – common emitter (CE), common base (CB) and common collector (CC). … Read more

 • Electric Field Intensity – definition, formula, units

-In the first two articles on Electrostatics, we learned about electric charges and their distributions on a Conductor.
-We became to know that a static electric charge produces an electric field and a moving charge produces a magnetic field around it.
-Electric charges can move due to electrostatic force and this force comes from the electric field.
-In this article, I’m going to explore the Electric Field and its Intensity. … Read more
+A static electric charge produces an electric field and a moving charge produces a magnetic field around it.
+Electric charges can move due to electrostatic force and this force has a very useful relation with the electric field.
+In this article, we are going to explain the Electric field and electric field Intensity of an electric charge.
+Contents of the article: What is an Electric Field?
+Electric Field is the … Read more

 • Classification of Power Amplifiers | types of BJT amplifiers